KawemeKowa/node-stripe-app/README.md

 ## node-stripe-app
 Simple node application to buy items and pay using bank card through stripe api.
-This node.js app teaches you how to intergrate stripe payements:
+This node.js app teaches you how to intergrate stripe payements: I use ejs to provide a frontend view

 # What is Stripe?